About ArguMap - Map Arguments

 The free version of ArguMap allows all maps to be opened in read-only format.
 A free 30-day trial of the app's "Pro" features allows users to try out the powerful editing functionality of the app.
 An in-app purchase unlocks those Pro editing features for use beyond the trial period.

-Note: in-app purchases cannot be shared via Family Sharing.
+Note: in-app purchases in ArguMap are not currently shared via Family Sharing.
 If you are interested in Family Sharing, purchase ArguMap Pro instead.